-Knock knee (also called "knock-knee deformity," "knock-knee syndrome," "knocked knee" or "genu valgum") is an incorrect alignment around the knee that can affect people of all ages.
-If left untreated, it can lead to knee pain and joint degeneration.
+Knock knee (also called "knock-knee deformity," "knock-knee syndrome," "knocked knee" or "genu valgum") is an incorrect alignment around the knee that can affect can people of all ages.
+Over time, the imbalance of force it places on the knees can cause pain, joint damage and early onset knee arthritis.
 Correction of the deformity will improve knee mechanics and walking capability, reduce pain and prevent a rapid progression of damage to the knee.

 Knock knee is a condition in which the knees bend inward and touch or "knock" against one another, even when a person is standing with their ankles apart.
 This places excessive force on the outer side of the knee, which can cause pain and damage over time.